-David Golden was born in Winthrop, Massachusetts, but grew up in San Francisco, California.
-He joined the United States Army after High School.
-After the Army he found employment with the ILWU checkers union in San Francisco.
-He was married in 1965 and has three children.
-He transferred to Seattle in 1976 with his family and worked as a Supercargo until retirement in 2007.
-He got divorced in 1993 and met his wife Brenda in 1996 and they were married in 1998 and are still happily married today.
-They moved to Sun City Grand in Surprise, Arizona in 2007 and still live there now.
+I was born in Winthrop, Massachusetts, but grew up in San Francisco, California.
+I joined the United States Army after High School.
+After the Army I found employment with the ILWU Checkers Union in San Francisco.
+I was married in 1965 and have three children.
+I transferred to Seattle in 1976 with my family and worked as a Supercargo until retirement in 2007.
+I was divorced in 1993 and met my wife Brenda in 1996.
+We were married in 1998.
+We moved to Sun City Grand in Surprise, Arizona, in 2007.

-After moving to Arizona David found his creative side.
-He became an award winning gourd artist and carver of wood and stone.
-He has recently dappled with painting on canvas.
-The actor in him did not show itself until 2011 when he was asked by a friend to audition for a small part in the play " You Can’t Take It With You" performed by the Sun City Grand Drama Club.
-He got a much larger part than he expected and that’s when he caught the acting bug.
-He has been with the Sun City Grand Drama and Comedy Club since 2011 appearing in Run For Your Wife, Lone Star, The Gazebo, Little Shop of Horrors, Pajama Game, The Mousetrap and Mary Mary.
+After moving to Arizona I found my creative side.
+I became an award winning gourd artist and carver of wood and stone.
+I have recently dabbled with painting on canvas.
+The actor in me did not show itself until 2011 when I was asked by a friend to audition for a small part in the play You Can’t Take It With You, performed by the Sun City Grand Drama & Comedy Club.
+I received a much larger part than I expected and that is when I caught the acting bug.
+While with the Sun City Grand Drama & Comedy Club I appeared in Run For Your Wife, Lone Star, The Gazebo, Little Shop of Horrors, Pajama Game, Agatha Christie’s The Mousetrap, and Mary Mary.

-In 2015, David together with Jeanna Michaels, Steve and Francis Murphy, became the founding members of the COMPASS PLAYERS.
+In 2015, I together with Jeanna Michaels, Steve and Frances Murphy, became the founding members of the Compass Players.

 I grew up in southeastern Idaho, the daughter of one of the first woman attorneys in the State of Idaho and an entrepreneurial father who owned the only bowling alley in town.
 My parents encouraged my musical and creative side, and I studied piano and organ for 12 years, played the clarinet in the junior high and high school bands, and performed in two stage plays while in high school—as Grandma in Grandma Comes To Dinner and as Adriana in Shakespeare’s Comedy of Errors.